parsiya/parsiya.net/content/post/2015/2015-01-06-tales-from-the-crypt-o-leaking-aes-keys.markdown

 toc: true
 ---

 This post is part one of a two part internal blog entry on creating a Pintool for an assessment.
 Unfortunately I cannot talk about it, so I decided to put the first part out.
 If I find an opensource program similar to the assessment I will try and recreate the tool (but I am not holding my breath).
 As this part is essentially a build up, it may not be coherent at times.
-Alterntively, if you really want to read it, you can join us.
-We are almost always hiring (let me do the referal though ;).
+Alteratively, if you really want to read it, you can join us.
+We are almost always hiring (let me do the referral though ;).

 Today we are going to talk about discovering encryption keys in sneaky ways.
 We will start with simple examples, do a bit of Digital Forensics or DF (for low standards of DF) and finally in part two we will use our recently acquired knowledge of Pintool to do ``[redacted]``.

-First let’s talk a bit about the inner-workings of AES decryption.
+First let's talk a bit about the inner-workings of AES decryption.
 By inner-workings of AES I do not mean the following diagrams that you have seen so many times.

 <!--more-->

 {{< imgcap src="/images/2015/tales1/CBC-Mode-Wikipedia.jpg" title="These are not the diagrams you are looking for - Source: Wikipedia" >}}

 Instead I am going to talk about what happens inside those rectangles labeled “block cipher encryption/decryption.”
-If you don’t want to know about the AES stuff, jump directly to [2.
+If you don't want to know about the AES stuff, jump directly to [2.
 AES Keys in Action](#2-aes-keys-in-action:2cbddf826dbc10ef777e4fb8d0b66a21).

 # 1. Thinking Inside the Box
 Each of these boxes consist of a few rounds.
 The number of rounds is based on key size in AES.
 Keep in mind that AES is a subset of the *Rijndael* family of ciphers (and I still do not know how to pronounce the name).
-NIST (National Institute of Standards and Technology) selected a fixed block size (16 bytes) and three different key sizes (128, 192 and 256 bits) and called it AES (Advanced Encryption Standard) because that’s what NIST does (other than allegedly embedding backdoors in [almost never used](https://www.mail-archive.com/openssl-announce@openssl.org/msg00127.html) random number generators, see [DUAL_EC_DRBG](http://blog.cryptographyengineering.com/2013/09/the-many-flaws-of-dualecdrbg.html) ;)).
+NIST (National Institute of Standards and Technology) selected a fixed block size (16 bytes) and three different key sizes (128, 192 and 256 bits) and called it AES (Advanced Encryption Standard) because that's what NIST does (other than allegedly embedding backdoors in [almost never used](https://www.mail-archive.com/openssl-announce@openssl.org/msg00127.html) random number generators, see [DUAL_EC_DRBG](http://blog.cryptographyengineering.com/2013/09/the-many-flaws-of-dualecdrbg.html) ;)).
 You do not need to memorize the formula that calculates the number of rounds based on key and block size.
 You can see the result of my painstaking calculations in the following table:

     |
     | Key Size (bits)  | Number of Rounds (potatoes) |